seanox/aspect-js/manuals/motivation.md

 micro-frontends.
 This concerns the organization of frontend applications into domain-oriented modules that are composed at runtime.

-The project investigates the implementation of these concepts using browser technologies.
-It includes declarative markup, reactive rendering, modular resources and mechanisms for organizing client-side applications.
+The project originated from an interest in how these concepts could be implemented using browser technologies.
+This includes declarative markup, expression languages, reactive rendering, modular resources and mechanisms for organizing client-side applications.